Exarchooo/Scrap-via-Tor/README.md

 App may freeze or doesn't work in more than 1 scrap, so then close and open again
 Note: For example; in central/eastern Europe, most of the servers hosting the tor network are in Germany, so you will usually have a German IP.
 In other countries can be other issue.
 Not in the United States.
 Read more about *Tor's Directory Authorities* to understand.
 This is random, so geo-blocking can be annoying.
 Despite scraping again, you may have the same country's IP again.
+You can also add to the code more agressive lines like a "scrap this page no matter of the number of attempts", however it will slow down a procces of scraping.

 Other: update firefox, tor, check tor's connection, check port in tor, install Gecko Driver, change file locations, just try to experiment.